wodxgod/CiberSec/README.md

 * Auto set permissions for 'CiberSec' category (private channel for 'CiberSec' role only)
 * Handling changing/'animated' outputs
 * Design a logo for the bot
-* Create argument(s) for 'clear' command.
-E.g. 'clear history' to clear the command history
 * Add rich presence for the bot
 * Create console menu (Start bot, view repository, show credits etc.)
-* (Built in tools)

 # Developer
 **WodX**